nabitbol/ft_transcendence/README.md

 This is the final project of the 42_cursus.

-The aim of this project is to create a SPA (more informations about Single Page Application here: https://developer.mozilla.org/en-US/docs/Glossary/SPA).
+The aim of this project is to create a SPA. (more informations about Single Page Application here: https://developer.mozilla.org/en-US/docs/Glossary/SPA).

 This is a fullstack typescript project, with 2fa auth, jwt access token and much more !